jamie2210/CI_MS1_TBC/README.md

 5. Yellow: #e9c431
 6. Red: #a51e1e
 7. Shadow Grey: #726a6a
-8. Sublte Grey: #807c7c (only used for a very small amount of text on - 'Read Me' on index.html reviews section)
+8. Subtle Grey: #807c7c (only used for a very small amount of text on - 'Read Me' on index.html reviews section)
 9. Bronze: #CD7F32

 I tested multiple options on indesign to ensure I was happy with the colours and had covered as many other options I also liked.